skaynor/monster-hunting/docs/factions/wycademy.md

 Having graduated from the wycademy, you chose to continue your studies dedicating your life to becoming an expert in your chosen field.
 Now you have struck out to increase your knowledge, for good or evil, for everyone or for yourself, that is up to you to decide.

-- **Skill Proficiencies:** Investigation; Choose one from Animal Handling, Atheltics, History, Insight, Nature, Survival
+- **Skill Proficiencies:** Investigation; Choose one from Animal Handling, Athletics, History, Insight, Nature, Survival
 - **Tool Proficiency:** One type of artisan's tools
 - **Languages:** One of your choice.
 - **Equipment:** A bottle of black ink, a quill, a small knife, a partially filled journal filled with notes and questions you have not yet been able to answer, a set of common clothes, and a belt pouch containing 10 gp